rfong/rflog/_posts/2021-10-14-ghostlines.md

 ### Dead ends with the Canvas API

 I also looked into the canvas drawing/capturing time.
 If you look at my source, one weird thing you might notice is that there are two separate canvases, each of which gets drawn once per captured frame.
-Apparently, this is a necessary intermediate step of capturing a frame from a video object, and there is no (accessible) way around it.
+Apparently, this is a necessary intermediate step of capturing a frame from a video object, and there is no (accessible) way around it other than mucking directly with your GPU.

 This frame capturing step is taking 20-60ms in most cases, but occasionally shoots up to 200ms.
+So that accounts for the bulk of the remaining time.
+The math, redrawing, and line-drawing are now only taking around 5-10ms.

 ## Summary